-The Entity has one operating segment being mineral exploration (The Entity's primary basis of segmentation).
+The Entity has two operating segments being the distinct geographical location of its Areas of Interest in Australia and South America (The Entity's primary basis of segmentation).

 The Entity has identified its operating segment based on the internal reports that are reviewed and used by management and the Board of Directors in determining the allocation of resources.